Use Redis in the Kyma Runtime to Store and Retrieve Data

 - Step 4

-In this step, you will deploy Redis into the Kyma runtime that were obtained in [Step 1](Clone the Git repository).
+In this step, you will deploy the Redis resources, obtained in Step 1, into SAP BTP, Kyma runtime.
 These resources include:

 redis.yaml